Backup Infrastructure Assessment

 The report searches for Veeam Backup servers that do not have the Enable parallel VM and virtual disk processing option enabled.

-Starting with Veeam Backup & Replication 7.0, multiple VMs and VM disks can be processed in parallel, optimizing your backup infrastructure performance and increasing the efficiency of resource usage.
+Multiple VMs and VM disks can be processed in parallel, optimizing your backup infrastructure performance and increasing the efficiency of resource usage.

 Virtual stand-by proxy server

 The report analyzes your virtual infrastructure to find virtual backup proxy servers.

 For data retrieval,Veeam Backup & Replication offers the Virtual Appliance mode.
 The mode can only be used if the backup proxy is deployed on a VM.

 The Virtual Appliance mode uses the SCSI hot-add capability of ESXi hosts to attach disks of the backed up VM to the backup proxy VM.
 In this mode, VM data is retrieved directly from storage through the ESXi I/O stack, instead of going through the network stack, which improves performance.

 The report analyzes your virtual infrastructure to find backup proxy servers on the remote site.

 Storing backups offsite always involves moving large volumes of data between remote sites.
 To solve the problem of insufficient network bandwidth to support VM data traffic and optimize data transfer over the WAN, it is recommended to deploy a proxy server on the remote site.

 The report analyzes your infrastructure to find backup proxies configured to use the Direct SAN Access mode working with iSCSI storage.